devdigital/git-flow-standard-version/README.md

 # Features, fixes, docs, performance improvements, refactoring, etc:

 * Create a branch off of `develop`
-* If you wish to maintain pull requests so that changes are reviewed and accepted to `develop`, then you can choose not use the `git flow` commands, and instead just push your `feature/...` or `bugfix/...` branches to a remote equivalent and create a pull request to `develop`
+* If you wish to maintain pull requests so that changes are reviewed and accepted to `develop`, then you can choose not use the `git flow` commands for feature branches, and instead just push your `feature/...` or `bugfix/...` branches to a remote equivalent and create a pull request to `develop`
 * Branches can actually be called anything except `develop`, `master`, `release/*`, or `hotfix/*`
 * Commit messages should follow conventional commits, e.g. `feat: ...` for features, and `fix: ...` for fixes
 * Other work which shouldn't affect the version number should also follow a standard commit message structure, e.g. `docs: ...` or `refactor: ...`